borenstein-lab/MetaLAFFA/README.md

 `fastq_types`: The mapping between the types of FASTQs (i.e. forward paired-reads, reverse paired-reads, and singleton reads) and the expected file name pattern.
 MetaLAFFA will look for samples in the initial data directory that follow the pattern `<sample_id>.<type_id>.fastq.gz`, and you can use this configuration setting to alter the `type_id` that MetaLAFFA will accept.

 `host_database`: The name of the database to use for host filtering.
-By default, MetaLAFFA uses the hs37 human reference genome for removing human reads from metagenomic samples, but you may want to use a different host reference for filtering depending on your project.
-This name should be the part that comes before the `.n*` suffix for the BLAST database (i.e. one of the default host reference database files is `hs37.nsq`). *Note*: BMTagger also requires a bitmask and an index, generated by `bmtools` and `srprism` respectively, that are associated with the host reference database.
-If you do change the host reference database, you will also need to generate `bitmasks/<your_database_name>.bitmask` and `indices/<your_database_name>.srprism.*` as described by [the HMP instructions for BMTagger](https://www.hmpdacc.org/hmp/doc/HumanSequenceRemoval_SOP.pdf).
+By default, MetaLAFFA uses the hs37d5 human reference genome with decoy sequences from the 1000 genomes project (1000 Genomes Project Consortium 2015) for removing human reads from metagenomic samples, but you may want to use a different host reference for filtering depending on your project.
+This name should be the part that comes before the `.*.bt2` suffix for the Bowtie 2 index (i.e. one of the default host reference index files is `hs37d5.1.bt2`).

 `target_database`: The name of the database to use for mapping reads to genes with functional annotations.
 By default, MetaLAFFA is configured to use the UniRef90 database, but you may want to use a different target database.
 See below for detailed instructions on all steps required to configure MetaLAFFA to use a custom target database.